Ahh the Underestimated, under appreciated, gem of a bike that is the Rogue Echo.

 The Rogue Echo bike is extremely compact all things considered.
 And although, it is a bit heavier than some of the other air bikes out there, Rogue has made it extremely easy to just up and move this bike around whenever you so please.

 I literally tilt it up and move it with one hand.
-The fact that it is compact and easy to move was extremely important to me and can be very beneficial for people who want to save space or for somebody with an apartment home gym with limited workout space available.
+The fact that it is compact and easy to move was extremely important to me and can be very beneficial for people who need a compact and small piece of gym equipment for an apartment home gym or they are limited with their workout space.

 The Seat & Comfort